-Due to remaining seasonal biases in CCI+SSS v3.2, systematic latitudinal uncertainties have been estimated for SMOS, SMAP and Aquarius at the beginning of phase 2 (in phase 1, only SMOS seasonal latitudinal biases have been corrected).
+Due to remaining seasonal biases in CCI+SSS phase 1 products, systematic latitudinal uncertainties have been estimated for SMOS, SMAP and Aquarius at the beginning of phase 2 (in phase 1, only SMOS seasonal latitudinal biases have been corrected).
 Part of the seasonal biases has been removed but some inter-annual residuals remain.
+This interannual effect will be corrected in the next release.

-Specific RFI correction algorithms using PCA have been implemented and tested.
+Specific RFI correction algorithms using PCA have been implemented and tested in CCIv4.
 This kind of correction allows taking into account the time variation of the RFI intensity.
-It will be generalised in the previous version.
+It has been generalised in the CCIv5.